Prince (1787 ship): Career

-7th enslaving voyage (1795–1796): Captain Robert Bibby sailed from London on 17 February 1795.
 Prince started trading in Africa on 12 July, first at Cape Coast Castle and then at Anomabu.
 She sailed from Africa on 20 December, and arrived at Kingston on 2 February 1796 with 360 captives.
 She had suffered only one captive death on the passage from Africa.
 At some point Captain John Adams replaced Robert Bibby.
 Prince sailed from Kingston on 10 June and arrived back at London on 2 September.

 After the passage of Dolben's Act in 1788, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

-8th enslaving voyage (1798): Captain John Kendall acquired a letter of marque on 23 November 1797.
+8th voyage transporting enslaved people (1798): Captain John Kendall acquired a letter of marque on 23 November 1797.
 Prince sailed from Bristol on 2 February 1798, bound for West Africa.
+In 1798, 160 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people.
+This was the largest number of vessels during the period 1795–1804.
+Three of these vessels sailed from Bristol.

-She arrived at Barbados with 430 captives on 6 August.
+Prince arrived at Barbados with 430 captives on 6 August.
 She sailed from Barbados on 4 September and arrived at Liverpool on 21 November.
 She had left Bristol with 48 crew members and she suffered four crew deaths on the voyage.